 How to help your skinny dog

 Animal health professionals spend a lot of time talking about obesity in dogs – but what if your dog is too skinny?
-The consequences of being underweight can include a weakened immune system, loss of strength and reduced mobility.
-If you have any concerns, we recommend that you:
+Being underweight comes with its own risks and complications.
+If you have any concerns, we recommend you:

 - Ask your vet to rule out any underlying medical problems

-- Make sure you’re giving your dog the right portions according to their age, breed, size and activity level
+- Make sure you’re giving your dog the right portions of food according to their age, breed, size and activity level

 - Carefully increase the amount of food you give to your dog

-- Consider small, frequent feeds containing high-quality protein to tempt your dog to eat
+- Consider small, frequent feeds containing high-quality foods to tempt your dog to eat

 Want to find out more?
 Check out our health guide on making sure your dog is the right weight.

 - Stick to a schedule.
 Dogs love routine.
 Give them the gift of regular walks at regular times.
-During 2021, it was sometimes tricky to stick to a routine, but your dog will be happier and more settled if you can take them out at the same time each day.
+Even though it’s sometimes tricky to stick to an overall routine, your dog will likely be happier and more settled if you can take them out at the same time each day.

 - Give them a comfy bed.
 This is especially important during the winter months.
 Make sure your dog has a cosy, comfortable place to rest and keep warm.

-- Organise a treasure hunt.
+Organise a treasure hunt.
 Dogs have a highly advanced sense of smell, so let them utilise it!
 Keep them mentally stimulated with a hunt for their favourite toy.
-Have a delicious treat on hand as a reward afterwards.

-Ideally, you should brush your dog’s teeth every day, or at least three times a week.
-This resolution for 2022 will not only help to reduce the dreaded ‘doggy breath’, but it will also help protect your dog’s general health.
+Ideally, you should brush your dog’s teeth every day or at least three times a week.
+This resolution will not only help to reduce the dreaded ‘doggy breath’, but it will also help protect your dog’s general health.
 The best way to get your dog used to having their teeth brushed is to start doing it when they’re a puppy.

-Our top tip: Never use human toothpaste – many contain Fluoride, which is harmful to dogs.
-Some also include Xylitol, an artificial sweetener that’s toxic for our furry friends.
+Our top tip: Never use human toothpaste – many contain Fluoride, which can be harmful to dogs.
+Some also include Xylitol, an artificial sweetener that can be toxic for our furry friends.